If you decide to become a foster carer, we fully support you right from the very beginning and throughout your fostering career.

 Getting a break (respite care)

-If you or your foster child or children need a break, there is respite care available.
+If you or your foster child or children need a break, there can be respite care available in certain circumstances.

 Extra help from other services